Hiking hats for women serve many purposes. Hats can be stylish, warm, sun-shading or provide many other uses.

-This hat has a brim on the front to protect your eyes and face while hiking.
-A 6” neck cape in the back helps prevent sunburn on your neck.
+This protective hat has a brim on the front to shield your eyes and face while hiking.
+A 6” neck flap in the back helps prevent sunburn on your neck.

 There are mesh panels on top for ventilation when it starts getting warmer, and it even has a sunglasses lock so you don’t lose your shades on the trail.